 Approximately 70% of all deaths involve chronic or life-limiting conditions such as cancer, dementia or organ failure.
 Serious and prolonged illness can cause challenges for the person and the carer including confrontation with health deterioration, loss of future plans and uncertainty.
 Losses occurring during the illness trajectory present a high risk for onset of anticipatory grief.

-Emotions experienced as a result of grief can include loneliness, sadness, pain, remorse, self-blame, anger and betrayal.
-[5,6,8] Anticipatory grief was first described in Freud’s grief work hypothesis and the necessity of relinquishing bonds within a psychoanalytic theoretical frame.
+Emotions experienced due to grief can include loneliness, sadness, pain, remorse, self-blame, relief, anger and betrayal.
+[5,6,8,14] Anticipatory grief was first described in Freud’s grief work hypothesis and the necessity of relinquishing bonds within a psychoanalytic theoretical frame.
 From the 1970s this was a phenomenon seen in carers receiving a forewarning of impending death as opposed to bereavement by sudden death.
 The definition of anticipatory grief has been hotly debated since then and theories have been put forward that it should be examined as a risk factor for complicated grief after loss.
 The literature is yet to offer consensus on whether anticipatory grief worsens or relieves bereavement symptoms in family carers.